 Have you been exposed to identity theft?

 Identity theft can happen in unexpected ways.
+You may have fallen victim one of the many recent widespread data breaches you’ve heard about in the news.
 Your account info many have landed in the wrong hands, someone else may have filed a federal tax return under your name, or your personal information may have been stolen in a data breach.

 - Equifax: 800-349-9960 or https://www.freeze.equifax.com/Freeze/jsp/SFF_PersonalIDInfo.jsp

 Take these considerations into account when when placing a security freeze on your credit file:

 - Adding a security freeze to your credit file may delay, interfere with or prohibit the timely approval of any request or application.
 This includes: new loans, credit and mortgage, insurance, rental housing, employment, investment, license, utilities, digital signature, internet credit card transactions or other services, including an extension of credit at point of sale.

 - A security freeze doesn’t prevent you from opening a new credit account, or otherwise allowing a lender, employer, landlord, etc. to check your credit.
 You can lift the freeze temporarily, either for a set time or for a particular party (like a landlord or lender).
 This can take a few days and often comes with a fee, commonly $2-$10 per agency.
 You must contact each of the three credit bureaus.
 They will have three business days after receiving your request to lift or remove a security freeze.

 - The freeze will have no effect on your credit score and you’ll still be able to access your own credit report if you choose to do so.

 - Businesses you already have a relationship with can still access your credit report for account review purposes.
 Your credit information will still be released to your existing creditors and any debt collectors.
 Even if a security freeze is on your report, your information may be used for prescreening as provided for by the federal Fair Credit Reporting Act.